[Skip to Content]

 Note: We admit students on a rolling basis.
 The preferred deadlines help you complete the application process on time, be notified of acceptance and enroll before the term begins.
 We review applications as they become complete, and admit students for a specific term up to the day classes start.
 We recommend you work on and submit your complete application well in advance of the preferred deadline, as obtaining transcripts and other materials may take more time.

-1. Complete the undergraduate application for admission
+1. Start your application for undergraduate admission

-2. $30 non-refundable application fee
+2. Submit $30 non-refundable application fee

 START YOUR APPLICATION REQUEST INFORMATION